ashtum/gambal/README.md

 There are .deb and .rpm packages for different atchitectures in [latest release](https://github.com/ashtum/gambal/releases/latest) page.

 ## Building
+If you are on Arch linux, make sure you have xorg-fonts-misc package installed.
 ```shell
 sudo apt-get install build-essential cmake libx11-dev
 git clone https://github.com/ashtum/gambal.git